A systematic study of super-Eddington layers in the envelopes of massive stars: Introduction

-From a numerical perspective, the presence of density inversions in the inflated envelopes of supergiant stars requires 1D stellar evolution codes to take prohibitively short time-steps (of the order of hours and minutes) leading to convergence issues \citep{Maeder1987,Alongi1993,Paxton2013}.
-Evolving stars past these numerical difficulties in the supergiant phase has been a long standing challenge for the 1D stellar evolution approach.
-As shown in Agrawal et al. in prep (hereafter Paper I ), stellar evolution codes often resort to numerous pragmatic methods to evolve stars such as enhancing the convective efficiency \citep[e.g.][]{Ekstroem:2012} or limiting temperature gradients such that the density gradient is always positive \citep[e.g.][]{Cheng:2015}.
-While these methods help evolve stars through numerically difficult phases of evolution, they can also modify their surface behaviour, such as the radius evolution and mass-loss rates.
+From a numerical perspective, the presence of density inversions in the inflated envelopes of supergiant stars requires 1D stellar evolution codes to take prohibitively short time steps (on the order of hours and minutes), leading to convergence issues \citep{Maeder1987,Alongi1993,Paxton2013}.
+Evolving stars past these numerical difficulties in the supergiant phase has been a long-standing challenge for the 1D stellar evolution approach.
+As shown in \citet{Agrawal:2022} (hereafter Paper I), stellar evolution codes often resort to numerous pragmatic solutions to evolve stars, such as enhancing the convective efficiency \citep[e.g.,][]{Ekstroem:2012} or limiting temperature gradients such that the density gradient is always positive \citep[e.g.,][]{Cheng:2015}.
+While these solutions help evolve stars through numerically difficult phases of evolution, they can also modify their surface behavior, such as radius evolution and mass-loss rates.

-The different methods used by 1D codes and their interplay with other physical parameters of massive stars can alter the dynamics of stellar evolution, thereby adding a potential bias to any study aiming to determine the properties of these input parameters from the evolution of a star.
-While other uncertainties in the evolution of massive stars have received considerable attention in a number of studies, the role of density inversions has not been explored to the same extent.
+The different solutions used by 1D codes and their interplay with other physical parameters of massive stars can alter the dynamics of stellar evolution, thereby adding a potential bias to any study aiming to determine the properties of these input parameters from the evolution of a star.
+While other physical uncertainties in the evolution of massive stars have received considerable attention in a number of studies, the impact of numerical issues has not been explored to the same extent.

 In Paper I, the comparison of stellar models from five different codes revealed large differences in the evolutionary behavior of stars more massive than 40\Msun{} around solar metallicity (at $Z = 0.014$).
 The maximum radial expansion predicted by different stellar models varied by more than 1000\Rsun{} and the predictions of remnant mass varied by 20\Msun{}.
-However, the stellar models also had different physical inputs beside the treatment of density inversions arising due to the Eddington luminosity, making it difficult to untangle the impact of this process from other inputs.
-There is therefore a need for a systematic study of the impact of these methods within a single code and single set of assumptions.
+However, the stellar models also had different physical inputs besides the pragmatic treatment of density inversions arising due to the Eddington luminosity, making it difficult to untangle the impact of this process from other inputs.
+There is therefore a need for a systematic study of the impact of these solutions within a single code and single set of assumptions.